Horn of Africa: Middle Ages and Early Modern era

-During the Middle Ages, several powerful empires dominated the regional trade in the Horn, including the Adal Sultanate, the Ajuran Sultanate, the Zagwe dynasty, and the Sultanate of the Geledi.
+During the Middle Ages, several powerful empires dominated the regional trade in the Horn, including the Adal Sultanate, the Ajuran Sultanate, the Ethiopian Empire, the Zagwe dynasty, and the Sultanate of the Geledi.

 The Sultanate of Showa, established in 896, was one of the oldest local Islamic states.
 It was centered in the former Shewa province in central Ethiopia.
 The polity was succeeded by the Sultanate of Ifat around 1285.
 Ifat was governed from its capital at Zeila in Somaliland and was the easternmost district of the former Shewa Sultanate.

 The Adal Sultanate was a medieval multi-ethnic Muslim state centered in the Horn region.
 At its height, it controlled large parts of Somalia, Ethiopia, Djibouti and Eritrea.
 Many of the historic cities in the region, such as Amud, Maduna, Abasa, Berbera, Zeila and Harar, flourished during the kingdom's golden age.
 This period that left behind numerous courtyard houses, mosques, shrines and walled enclosures.
 Under the leadership of rulers such as Sabr ad-Din II, Mansur ad-Din, Jamal ad-Din II, Shams ad-Din, General Mahfuz and Ahmad ibn Ibrahim al-Ghazi, Adalite armies continued the struggle against the Solomonic dynasty, a campaign historically known as the Conquest of Abyssinia or Futuh al Habash.

 Through a strong centralized administration and an aggressive military stance towards invaders, the Ajuran Sultanate successfully resisted an Oromo invasion from the west and a Portuguese incursion from the east during the Gaal Madow and the Ajuran-Portuguese wars.
 Trading routes dating from the ancient and early medieval periods of Somali maritime enterprise were also strengthened or re-established, and the state left behind an extensive architectural legacy.
 Many of the hundreds of ruined castles and fortresses that dot the landscape of Somalia today are attributed to Ajuran engineers, including a lot of the pillar tomb fields, necropolises and ruined cities built during that era.
 The royal family, the House of Gareen, also expanded its territories and established its hegemonic rule through a skillful combination of warfare, trade linkages and alliances.

 The Zagwe dynasty ruled many parts of modern Ethiopia and Eritrea from approximately 1137 to 1270.
 The name of the dynasty comes from the Cushitic-speaking Agaw people of northern Ethiopia.
 From 1270 onwards for many centuries, the Solomonic dynasty ruled the Ethiopian Empire.